Excuse me, can you spare an electron?

 - You can include some personal background in the introduction.
 Just make sure that the intro creates suspense for the message that they’re about to hear.
 Keep the alphabet soup in the bowl and out of your intro.

 - In the body of your presentation, pepper in your bragging points in order to add flavor to your message.
-Remember, the reason for sharing your merits must overshadow the details that would be found on a resume.
+Remember, your audience appeal must overshadow the details that would be found on a resume.

 - The payload comes during the Q & A session after your initial talk.
 You have done your job, applied the FIT system, and won them over.
-Their follow-up questions mean that they buy into your message and they are ready to hear you boast.
-Drop the hammer.
-It will feel not like you are bragging, but that they took the steps to discover what you were too modest to share during your prepared speech.
-Don’t worry, your secret is safe with me.
+Their follow-up questions mean that they buy into your message.
+Now it's time to drop the hammer.
+They took the steps to discover more about you, so reward their curiosity.
+They already know, like, and trust you.
+Now give them a chance to admire you.

 And in conclusion ...